biosemantics/etc-site-archived-do-not-use/README.md

 * Google Plugin for Eclipse (https://developers.google.com/eclipse/)

 and
-1. configure your Eclipse project to be a Maven Project and to use Google Web Toolkit (2.6).
+1. configure your Eclipse project to be a Maven Project and to use Google Web Toolkit (2.6)
 2. run mvn package to set up /src/main/webapp/ files for GWT dev mode.
-Run again for changes in the directory.
+Run again for changes in the directory

 ### Run Dev Mode: